HighCape Capital Acquisition Corp. Reminds Stockholders to Vote in Favor of the Business Combination with Quantum-Si Incorporated

 Founded by Dr. Jonathan Rothberg in 2013, Quantum-Si is focused on revolutionizing the growing field of proteomics.
 The company’s suite of technologies are powered by a first-of-its-kind semiconductor chip designed to enable single-molecule next-generation protein sequencing, and digitize proteomic research in order to advance drug discovery and diagnostics beyond what has been possible with DNA sequencing.

 On February 18, 2021, Quantum-Si and HighCape Capital Acquisition Corp.
-(Nasdaq: CAPA) (“HighCape”), a healthcare-focused special purpose acquisition company sponsored by leading healthcare growth-equity investment firm, HighCape Capital LP, announced a proposed business combination and, upon closing, the combined company’s Class A common stock and public warrants are expected to be traded on the Nasdaq Stock Market under the symbols “QSI” and “QSIW,” respectively.
+(Nasdaq: CAPA) (“HighCape”), a healthcare-focused special purpose acquisition company sponsored by leading healthcare growth-equity investment firm HighCape Capital LP, announced a proposed business combination and, upon closing, the combined company’s Class A common stock and public warrants are expected to be traded on the Nasdaq Stock Market under the symbols “QSI” and “QSIAW,” respectively.

 Important Information About the Proposed Business Combination and Where to Find It